'Radically insufficient' – Reply to Fr Crean on the Church's visibility, Part I

 We are obliged to note that Fr Crean suggests at the end of his article that, if we are correct about the extended vacancy of the Holy See, then the conclusions which he incorrectly believes flow from this vacancy essentially “falsify” the Church.

-In general, I consider this attempt to create a dilemma extremely dangerous (including for our own position).
+In general, I consider this attempt to create a dilemma extremely dangerous (including for men of our own position).
 Under ordinary circumstances, arguments like this might be legitimate, but the nature of the present crisis has meant that it has actually led men of both “sedevacantist” and sedeplenist conclusions to abandon the Catholic Church altogether.

 In fact, the claims of the Catholic Church cannot be falsified.
 I explain the problems with this rhetorical argument here: